rrlangton/My-Very-Interesting-Blog/README.md

 ### Sources

-Took jass.css file from an activity from class on third party APIs/click events
+Took jass.css file from an activity from class on third party APIs/click events.